dinoplane/dinoplane.github.io/content/project/raytracinginaweekend/index.md

 ---
 title: Raytracing in One Weekend Project
 summary: A very simple ray tracer based on the first book of the [Raytracing in One Weekend](https://raytracing.github.io/) book series.
-Although it works, it's pretty slow because it runs on the GPU... maybe... just maybe... some improvements will be made in the future.
+Although it works, it's pretty slow because it runs on the CPU... maybe... just maybe... some improvements will be made in the future.

 tags:
   - Demo